beakbahama/log/docs/time-is-freedom.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2024-08-30**: Combined sections, added a list of things covered by the GI
+- **2024-08-29**: Significantly updated and expanded *Step Two: Funding the GI Core Fund and Beyond*, enhanced *Key Features: Two-Day Workweek and Early Retirement*
 - **2024-08-27**: Converted this [letter](https://github.com/beakbahama/log/blob/b919fd2fdec0723f62fc40cf06c68f9931b73c8e/docs/time-is-freedom.md) into this more expansive and inclusive *Time is Freedom* document
-- **2024-08-29**: Significantly updated and expanded *Step Two: Funding the GI Core Fund and Beyond*, enhanced *Key Features: Two-Day Workweek and Early Retirement*